 - If you plan to do CPT or OPT all employment must directly relate to your academic major.

 - Failure to adhere to employment regulations can result in a violation of status and/or impact future applications you make for benefits or statuses.

 - The Center for Career and Professional Development provides extensive resources and advising for students needing assistance with their internship or career search.
 Their office is located in SL G-50, next to the ISSS office.

 F-1 students are permitted to work part-time on campus (up to 20 hours per week while classes are in session, full time during school breaks and vacations).

-J-1 students have the same opportunity, but must additionally obtain a work authorization letter from ISSS (or their outside sponsor, such as Fulbright).
+J-1 students have the same opportunity but must additionally obtain a work authorization letter from ISSS (or their outside sponsor, such as Fulbright).

-Graduate students with assistantships must seek approval from the Dean of Graduate Studies via their department to be eligible for additional employment, whether on or off campus.
+Graduate students with assistantships must seek approval from the Dean of Graduate Studies via their academic department to be eligible for additional employment, whether on or off campus.

 Note: Students in some visa categories, such as H-4 in most circumstances, are prohibited from working in the U.S. at any job.
 It is the responsibility of the employer (Human Resources, Research Foundation, Chartwells, etc.) to verify a student’s eligibility for employment.